bertabujidos/firebase-authentification-v9-quickstart/README.md

-# Everything you need to start use Firebase Authentification V9
+# Everything you need to start using Firebase Authentification V9

 This project was inspired by Web Dev Simplified on Youtube.